TransMorph: Transformer for unsupervised medical image registration: Discussion

 Here, we computed the images of cosine similarities for both sinusoidal and learnable positional embeddings used in this work.
 The left and right panels in Fig. \ref{fig:pos_embed} show the images of cosine similarities.
-These images are generated based on an input image size of $160\times192\times224$ and a patch size of $4\times4\times4$ (resulting in $40\times48\times56$ patches).
+These images were generated based on an input image size of $160\times192\times224$ and a patch size of $4\times4\times4$ (resulting in $40\times48\times56$ patches).
 Each image has a size of $40\times48$ representing an image of cosine similarities in the plane of $z=28$ (i.e., the middle slice).
 There should have been a total of $40\times48$ images in each panel.
-However, for better visualization, just a few images are shown here.
+However, for better visualization, just a few images were shown here.
 The images were chosen with step sizes of 5 and 8 in $x$ and $y$ direction, respectively, resulting in $6\times5$ images in each panel.
 As seen from the left panel, the images of sinusoidal embeddings exhibit a structured pattern, showing a high degree of correlation between tokens' relative locations and image intensity values.
 Note that the brightest pixel in each image represents the cosine similarity between a token's positional embedding and itself, which reflects the token's actual location relative to all other tokens.
 The similarity then gradually decreases as it gets farther away from the token.
 On the other hand, images generated with learnable embeddings (right panel of Fig. \ref{fig:pos_embed}) lack such structured patterns, implying that the network did not learn the positional information associated with the tokens in the learnable embeddings.
-However, as seen from the Dice scores in Fig. \ref{fig:ablation_res}, regardless of which positional embedding is employed, the mean Dice scores and violin plots are quite comparable to those produced without positional embedding.
-There is thus evidence that the network learns the positional information of the tokens implicitly, and hence positional embedding is redundant and does not improve registration performance.
+To further demonstrate that the network implicitly learned the positional information, we randomly shuffled the token positions when computing self-attention during training and testing.
+As a result, the self-attention modules could not explicitly perceive input tokens' positional information.
+However, as seen from the Dice scores in Fig. \ref{fig:ablation_res}, regardless of shuffling and which positional embedding was employed, the mean Dice scores and violin plots were quite comparable to those produced without positional embedding.
+Thus, the findings confirmed that \texttt{TransMorph} learned the positional information of the tokens implicitly and that the learnable, sinusoidal, and relative positional embeddings were redundant in the model and had a negligible effect on registration performance.